 Will gather lilies at the break of day.” — J.H.D.

 Here are some meditations on time, hope, faith, courage, the wonders of creation, knowing and following Christ as Savior and living in the life you build.
-More devotional messages can be found at http://www.the-rockery.com.
+More devotional messages can be found on the main page on this site and at http://www.the-rockery.com.

 Time.
 From time to time.
 For the time-being.
 Time-honored, timeless, timely, time-sharing, time-worn.
 Time heals all wounds.
 Time wounds all heels.
 Time is always a circus packing up and moving away.
 Living is entirely too time-consuming.
 Time and tide wait for no man.
 Time immemorial.
 Time expired.
 On time.
 In time.
 Time-out.
 Time, what a concept and how fascinated by it and fixated on it we are!